TurboGears/tg2docs/docs/turbogears/caching.rst

 .. code-block:: python

+    from tg import expose
     from tg.controllers.util import etag_cache

+    @expose()
     def my_action(self):
         etag_cache('somekey')
-        return render('/show.myt', cache_expire=3600)
+        return 'cached body'

 Or to change other aspects of the response:

 .. code-block:: python

+    from tg import expose, response
     from tg.controllers.util import etag_cache

-    from tg import response
+    @expose()
     def my_action(self):
         etag_cache('somekey')
-        response.headers['content-type'] = 'text/plain'
+        response.content_type = 'text/plain'
-        return render('/show.myt', cache_expire=3600)
+        return 'cached body'

 .. note::
-    In this example that we are using template caching in addition to ETag caching.
-If a new visitor comes to the site, we avoid re-rendering the template if a cached copy exists and repeat hits to the page by that user will then trigger the ETag cache.
-This example also will never change the ETag key, so the browsers cache will always be used if it has one.
+    If this action renders a template, you can combine ETag caching with ``tg_cache`` template caching.
+A new visitor can then reuse the cached rendered template, while repeat hits by the same browser can trigger the ETag cache.
+These examples never change the ETag key, so the browser cache will always be used if it has a copy.

 The frequency with which an ETag cache key is changed will depend on the web application and the developer's assessment of how often the browser should be